gigasquid/yellow_belt_ruby_katas/README.md

 ## Git Branches

-I do have a solution branch with my solutions in them.
+I do have a solution branch with my solutions in them - branch named solutions.
 There are also quite a number of solutions on the Coding Kata site.
 I found it fun to browse them and see how other people solved them after I had finished mine.